opensciencegrid/dosar/docs/ASP2018/02-OurJobManager.md

 condor   2299291  0.0  0.1  51056  7956 ?
 Ss   Jul10   0:59  \_ condor_negotiator -f
 ```

-For this version of Condor there are four processes running: the condor_master, the condor_schedd, the condor_procd, and condor_schedd.
+For this version of Condor there are four processes running: the condor_master, the condor_schedd, the condor_procd, and condor_collector.
 In general, you might see many different Condor processes.
 Here's a list of the processes:

    * *condor_master*: This program runs constantly and ensures that all other parts of Condor are running.
 If they hang or crash, it restarts them.
    * *condor_schedd*: If this program is running, it allows jobs to be submitted from this computer--that is, your computer is a "submit machine".
 This will advertise jobs to the central manager so that it knows about them.
 It will contact a condor_startd on other execute machines for each job that needs to be started.